hatdropper1977/john.soban.ski/content/gcp-automl-vision.md

 Slug: gcp-automl-vision
 Status: published

-#Introduction
 FastAI provides Jupyter notebooks to wrangle data, train models, optimize models and then serve models.

 I recommended FastAI to my Data Scientist friends and they found the FastAI Jupyter layout and workflow both cumbersome and confusing.

-As an alternative to FastAI (and any roll-your-own vision service, for that matter), GCP provides the Google AutoML Vision service, which automates the tedious aspects of AI Vision efforts.
+GCP provides the Google AutoML Vision service, an alternative to FastAI (and any roll-your-own vision service, for that matter), which automates the tedious aspects of AI Vision efforts.

 AutoML Vision simplifies labeling and then automates training, optimization and serving of the model.